ArtemBigas/Snake_demo/README.md

-# Snake_demo
+# Snake_demo_Qt5
-Simple snake with  comments for education
+Simple snake with comments for education, maked in Qt5